UTDNebula/website/docs/maintainers/Nebula API/Depreciated/api-documentation.md

 ## IBExam

 International Baccalaureate (IB) Exams are exams offered by the IBO for students in secondary education to obtain credit for university level credit.
-Depending upon the score recieved on these exams, a student may be eligible for credit that can replace other required courses in their degree plan.
+Depending upon the score received on these exams, a student may be eligible for credit that can replace other required courses in their degree plan.

 ```json
 {